Custom Search

 ....which encompass the various costumes such as Tudor, Regency, Victorian and Edwardian she is again detailed in her layout.
 Explaining the fabric choices, trimmings, and everything else needed for each of her Polymer Clay Miniature designs.

-What we found interesting in these sections was the creation of ones own buttons with polymer clay.
-So that basicly does away with any excuse we may have had of not being able to find a tiny enough button to put on a tiny doll outfit.
+What we found interesting in these sections was the creation of ones own buttons with this modeling compound.
+So that basicly does away with any excuse we may have had of not being able to find a tiny enough button to put on a tiny outfit.

 As well where a person tells you how to create such things as buttons, can you see the possibilities of taking the knowledge we gain here and expanding it to, say, a Barbie costume.
 Want a very unique look?
 Try that.
 Design your own buttons!

-For sure no one else has them on their miniature dolls.
+For sure no one else has them on their miniature figures.

 Also worth noting is that any costume featured has a very well done pattern to use.